sasindipeiris/Paper_Implementation_from_Scratch/README.md

-This repository included pytorch implementation of deep learning papers and some commonly used models.
+This repository includes Pytorch implementation of deep learning papers and some commonly used models.

 For further details on each implementation: